Eddie Johnson (American soccer): Loan to Cardiff City

 He joined Championship side Cardiff City on loan for the 2008–09 season in August, making his debut for the club during a 2–1 victory over Milton Keynes Dons in the Football League Cup.
 He went on to make his league debut four days later as an eighty-fifth-minute substitute in a 0–0 draw with Sheffield United.
 He struggled to recover his goal-scoring form that he showed during his time in MLS.

 However, he regained some of his form as the season progressed, and had a breakthrough week when he scored his first goal in English soccer on March 7, 2009, in a 3–0 victory against Doncaster Rovers.
 Four days later Johnson was named man of the match for his performance in Cardiff's 3–1 victory over Barnsley.
 A month later, when Cardiff hosted Derby County, Johnson scored his second goal of the season and added an own goal during injury time as the Bluebirds rolled to a 4–1 victory.
 Johnson's goal for Cardiff also meant that he was the last Cardiff City goalscorer under the Ninian Park floodlights.

 Johnson returned to Fulham from Cardiff City for the 2009–10 season.
 He featured in the majority of Fulham's pre-season fixtures, scoring in a friendly at Australian club Melbourne Victory, was on the bench for Fulham's 3–0 victory over Vetra in the first leg of the third round of the Europa League, and came on as a late substitute in and recorded an assist in Fulham's 3–0 win in the second leg against Vetra.

 Greece and loan to Aris

-On December 31, 2009, Johnson joined Greek side Aris Thessaloniki on loan for the remainder of the 2009–10 season.
-On January 13, 2010, Johnson made his first appearance for Aris, coming on as a 79th-minute substitute in a 2–0 victory over Asteras Tripoli F.C. in the round of 16 of the Greek Cup.
+On December 31, 2009, Johnson joined Greek side Aris on loan for the remainder of the 2009–10 season.
+On January 13, 2010, Johnson made his first appearance for Aris, coming on as a 79th-minute substitute in a 2–0 victory over Asteras Tripolis in the round of 16 of the Greek Cup.
 He made his Greek Super League debut, appearing as a second-half substitute against PAS Giannina F.C., on January 17, 2010.
 Johnson scored two goals in their playoff win over Olympiacos.
-Johnson scored five goals for Aris and was one of the top goalscorers in the Greek Super League Playoff with three goals.
+Johnson scored five goals for Aris and was one of the top goalscorers in the Super League play-offs with three goals.